Hand-torn snow. 7,000 lbs of it.

 Repair.
 Rebuild.
 Remake.
 Repaint.

 According to HB’s Production Director, Tom Boyd, who has been part of its production team from the start, there have been the expected subtle changes in choreography over the years.
 But everything else has remained very close to what was originally conceived by Stevenson and Heeley.
-Even costume fabrics and trims, which literally endure the wear and tear of hundreds of performances, are replaced only with the best possible match to the original design.
+Even costume fabrics and trims, which endure the wear and tear of hundreds of performances, are replaced only with the best possible match to the original design.

 Dressing the Cast